ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 2. Specify a meaningful campaign name for the attack.

 3. Specify the target recipients.
 This can be individuals or groups in your organization.
-A targeted recipient must have an Exchange Online Mailbox in order for the attack to be successful.
+A targeted recipient must have an Exchange Online mailbox in order for the attack to be successful.

 4. Specify a password to use for the attack.
-For example, one common, relevant password you could try is `Fall2017`.
-Another might be `Spring2018`, or `Password1`.
+For example, one common, relevant password you could try is `Summer2019`.
+Another might be `Fall2019`, or `Password1`.

 5. Choose **Finish** to launch the attack.